CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/installation/first-installation/security-settings.md

    ![Edit security properties](./media/security-settings/edit-security-properties.webp)

-4. In the **Permissions for CompuTec** window, for each SAP Business One user who will use ProcessForce, ensure the following permissions are enabled:
+4. In the **Permissions for CompuTec** window, for each SAP Business One user who will use CompuTec ProcessForce, ensure the following permissions are enabled:

         - Read & execute
         - List folder contents